cubicmushroom/symfony-wildcard-config-loader-bundle/README.md

 Config values
 -------------

-Config values found in the files will be stored in parameters with '.'s separating each array key.
+Config values found in the files will be stored in array parameters.
 For example, yml config file content like this...

 ````
 client: